johnbenedictyan/Craft-Cooking/notes.md

 - https://www.tutorialrepublic.com/codelab.php?topic=bootstrap&file=delete-confirmation-modal

 ## Funny things that happened along the way
 1. The error of my hashed passwords not matching might be due to the fact that i have limited the amount of characters on the password in the database to VARCHAR(30).
 Therefore the stored value would be a truncated version of the hashed password, therefore the checkpasswordhash function would not work.
 2. Fixed the user profile picture delivery system with a custom function which returns a send from directory of the picture.
 3. Jquery onclick only works for static buttons whereas the on function works for dynamically added buttons.
 Thats how i solved the bug of the recipe procedure not working.
 4. To make all of the recipes in the recipe list to be of the same height.
-If the number of categories was above 5, i would randomly chooose one from each type of category to display.
+If the number of categories was above 5, i would randomly choose one from each type of category to display.
 This however did not affect the search functionality.
 5. Select picker wasn't showing up when I added them dynamically, add the selectpicker refresh function to run each time they were added and then it worked.

-Things Used
-Select picker